MrT-Stephens/CPP-INI-Config-File-library/README.md

 ```

 Files are inputted on demand in one go, after which the data is kept in memory and is ready to be manipulated.
 Files are closed after read or write operations.
 The section and key order are preserved after read-and-write operations.
-The library uses `std::string` when manipulating the data, but when reading the data, you can specify what type you would like the value returned in.
+The library uses `std::string OR std::wstring` when manipulating the data, but when reading the data, you can specify what type you would like the value returned in.

 ## Installation
 This is a header-only library.
 To install it, just copy everything in the repository into your own project's source code folder or clone the repository using: